source-foundry/Hack/README.md

 * [Resources](#user-content-resources)
 * [License](#user-content-license)

 The font binaries are released under a license that permits unlimited print, desktop, and web use for commercial and non-commercial applications.
-More details in [LICENSE.md](LICENSE.md)
+For additional details about licensing, please see [LICENSE.md](LICENSE.md).

 <a href="https://sourcefoundry.org/hack/"><img src="img/hack-specimen-2.png" alt="Hack &mdash; a typeface designed for source code" width="728"></a>

 ## Quick installation

+**NOTE ON FONT UPDATES**
+*If you are updating your version of Hack, be sure to remove the previously installed version and clear your font cache first to avoid conflicts that can lead to platform-specific rendering errors.
+Many platforms/distros offer package managers that automate this process.
+We release a Windows installer to automate the install/update process on the Windows platform.
+See below for additional details.*

 #### Mac OS X and Linux

 1. Download the [latest version of Hack][ttf_latest].
-2. Extract the files from the archive (`.zip`) and open them.
+2. Extract the files from the archive (`.zip`) and click to open them.
 3. Follow the instructions from your operating system.
 4. Enjoy!

-**NOTE ON UPDATING**
-If you are updating your version of Hack, be sure to remove the previously installed version first to avoid conflicts.

 #### Windows

-To simplify the installation process on Windows systems, we've created the [Hack Windows Installer](https://github.com/source-foundry/Hack-windows-installer/releases/latest) (`.exe`) which will guide you through the installation process.
-This installer addresses a number of common rendering issues that occur with font installs on the Windows platform and is the recommended approach on the Windows platform.
+To simplify the installation process on Windows systems, we've created the [Hack Windows Installer](https://github.com/source-foundry/Hack-windows-installer/releases/latest) which will guide you through the installation process.
+This installer addresses a number of common rendering issues that occur with font installs/updates on the Windows platform and is the recommended approach for Windows users.

-#### Manual installation
+#### Font build recommendations

-We recommend use of the [TrueType](ttf_latest) (`.ttf`) version of Hack for most users.
-[OpenType][otf_latest] (`.otf`) is available for those who prefer this format.
+For general screen use, we recommend the [TrueType](ttf_latest) (`.ttf`) version of Hack for most users.
+[OTF builds][otf_latest] are available for those who prefer this font format.
 For detailed installation instructions, see [INSTALLATION.md](docs/INSTALLATION.md).

 ## Package managers